f-droid/fdroid-website/_docs/Inclusion_Policy.md

 -   The software should use its own unique Android package ID.
 Where the application is a fork of another (even one not included in the F-Droid repository) it must have a new ID, different from the original.
-Please also make sure to rename your fork accordingly (including all active translations).
+Make sure to rename your fork accordingly (including all active translations).
 -   Although not ideal, "non-functional" assets (e.g. artwork) *may* be acceptable under less permissive licenses than functional code - an example would be artwork assets that are licensed only for use with